ACM40960/project-abhiucd/README.md

 except Exception as e:
     print('Model couldnot be loaded',e)
 ```
-There are two major steps which is done in order to detect and solve the equations from the worksheet.\
- **_Workspace detection_** is used to identify correctly the suitable space from the worsheet where equations are solved by a particular person.
-Output received from this section:\

  **_Load a worksheet_** for testing from the worksheets directory by changing the path in follwing code:

  ```